screeps/docs/api/source/StructureSpawn.md

 ERR_NOT_OWNER | You are not the owner of the spawn, or the creep.
 ERR_BUSY | The spawn is spawning another creep.
 ERR_NOT_ENOUGH_ENERGY | The spawn does not have enough energy.
-ERR_INVALID_TARGET | The specified target object is not a creep.
+ERR_INVALID_TARGET | The specified target object is not a creep, or the creep has CLAIM body part.
 ERR_FULL | The target creep's time to live timer is full.
 ERR_NOT_IN_RANGE | The target creep is too far away.
 ERR_RCL_NOT_ENOUGH | Your Room Controller level is insufficient to use this spawn.